 Last updated on

 This recipe for fresh raspberry puff pastry turnovers is 10x better than any frozen turnovers from the grocery store.
 Homemade raspberry turnovers are a puff pastry dessert you can freeze in large batches and serve as a treat after dinner or a sweet brunch side.
+Let me show you how to make this flaky treat.

 I’m a huge fan of any fruit treat, especially raspberry desserts.
 I’ve also used this recipe to make a batch of apple and cherry turnovers.
 Likewise, you can adapt this recipe to make a variety of fruit puff pastry turnovers.